 Dang ole better believe it I tell you what, man!

-Maybe the future of manufacturing is independent contractor best buddies like Hank, Dale, Bill and Boomhauer all around the world drinking Alamo in the alley shooting the shit waiting for drone delivery to come to pick up the small batch of custom sprockets they just welded to the doodads hot off the 3D printers running off the iPhone on top of the boombox next to the dorm fridge.
+Maybe the future of manufacturing is independent contractor best buddies like Hank, Dale, Bill, and Boomhauer all around the world drinking Alamo in the alley shooting the sh*t waiting for drone delivery to come to pick up the small batch of custom sprockets they just welded to the doodads hot off the 3D printers running off the iPhone on top of the boombox next to the dorm fridge.
 All powered by the solar shingles on top of the garage.

-This may actually be the reality when the blockchain takes over a decentralized and on-demand assembly line.
+This may be the reality when the blockchain takes over a decentralized and on-demand assembly line.
 Just another example of all the new opportunities coming our way.

-Of course, there have always been gaps to jump in order to get to the tasty new work on the other side of a tech revolution.
+Of course, there have always been gaps to jump to get to the tasty new work on the other side of a tech revolution.
 And that’s where the pain comes in if you’re not prepared.